TORONTO, Jan. 17 /CNW/ - Scotiabank, together with Canadian Journalists for Free Expression

 can only succeed."

-opportunity to forge new connections with the Canadian media, while
+University of Toronto and make connections with the Canadian media,

-expanding on work related to a significant issue, always with a view to
+while expanding their work related to a significant issue, with a view

-applying this experience upon return to their home country.
-The
+to applying this experience to ongoing work upon return to their home

 Canadian Journalists for Free Expression (CJFE) is a Canadian organization founded in 1981 that works to defend and